 4. Start a Digital Business

-A digital business is when you build a business on the internet.
+A digital business is when you start a business on the internet.
 You can start a digital business for free when you take a resource you already have, like a smartphone, computer, or camera, and create something on a free platform, such as YouTube, Facebook, or Instagram.
 You can also start a website for free on a platform such as Blogger, or a podcast for free with a smartphone mic.

 Depending on what platform you use to start a digital business, there are several ways to monetize it.
 For example, once you earn 1,000 subscribers on YouTube, you’re eligible to receive a percentage of the money earned by YouTube from the ads shown on your videos.
 On Blogger, you can enable AdSense, which allows Google Ads to display on your blog.
 When a website visitor clicks on an ad, you get paid by Google AdSense.